Anointing of the Sick

 If you are aware of any home bound parishioners or parishioners in nursing care who would like to receive communion, please contact the parish office.
 We currently visit around 90 parishioners who are home bound or in nursing care.
 We would love to add you or your loved one to the list, but we need your information.
 If your loved one lives in Northern Cambria and has not been visited in a while, please call us to confirm we have accurate information.

-In an Emergency (Last Rites only):
+In an Emergency (Anointing of the Sick only):